 —Don Riggs, author of Bilateral Asymmetry (Texture Press).

 “You As Poetry by Rose Hunter is a polyphonic and sensitive book that invites many readings.
 Hunter’s poetry is not one tone, and joy is hidden in pages that deal with a serious subject.
 You should read this book.
-You will be overwhelmed with how simple turns of phrase can invite layers of elucidation.
-You will not be disappointed.”
+You will be overwhelmed with how simple turns of phrase can invite layers of elucidation.”

 —Andrew Keller, Painted Bride Quarterly.